g27182818/GCN_homework/README.md

 # Part 6: Hyperparameter experimentation (1 point)
 Finally choose your best model from the 3 available.
 Choose 2 tunnable hyperparameters and 3 values for each one.
 Perform a 3X3 grid search, report your results and discuss why do you think you obtain your best results with the final model.

+# Report
+Please upload to your repository a PDF file named `lastname_hw3.pdf`.
+Use a text editor such as latex but use single column formating.